She Loves Biscotti

 Mise en place

-The first thing we are going to do is bring a very large pot of salted water to a rolling boil.
-While we wait, let start chopping and prepping some of the ingredients.
+The first thing we will do is bring a large pot of salted water to a rolling boil.
+While we wait, let’s start chopping and prepping some of the ingredients.

 Broccoli rabe, onion and garlic on a cutting board.

 Prep the garlic: Crush about 4-6 garlic cloves with the side of your knife.
 Remove the papery skins and cut off the tips.
-Give them a coarse chop and set them aside.
+Please give them a coarse chop and set them aside.
 Feel free to adjust this amount based on your personal preference.

 Prep the french shallot: Remove the papery skin, cut off the tips and mince.
 Set aside.